sumbach/lkitching.github.io/_clojure_jvm/02_basic_java.md

 core Java classes and loads them as required.

 Older JVMs (before version 9) did ship core Java classes in a Java archive.
 This was usually located at `jre/lib/rt.jar` within the JVM distribution.
 The bootstrap class loader was additionally configured with a 'bootstrap classpath' containing this core archive.
-Since the advent of Java modules in Java 9, core classes are distributed in a more efficient format.
+Since the advent of Java modules in Java&nbsp;9, core classes are distributed in a more efficient format.

 You can tell the `java` command to log more information on the class loading process with the `-verbose` option.